-In honor of her retirement, here are some videos of her talking about her legal career, including her first case as a lawyer and how she became a judge.
+In honor of Judge Nancy Gertner's retirement, here are some videos of her talking about her legal career, including her first case as a lawyer and how she became a judge.

-Beacon Press director Helene Atwan talked with Judge Nancy Gertner about her new book, In Defense of Women: Memoirs of an Unrepentant Advocate.
-Watch to hear about her life as a defense lawyer, what it meant to her to defend women, and the different paths Gertner and Justice Sotomayor took to becoming judges.
+Judge Nancy Gertner discusses her life as a defense lawyer, what it meant to her to defend women, and the different paths Gertner and Justice Sotomayor took to becoming judges.